SAP/odata-vocabularies/docs/v2-annotations.md

           <td>text</td>
           <td>-</td>
           <td>
-            <span>A </span> <a href="http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3">path expression</a> <span> that identifies a property in the context of the entity type </span>containing a human-readable text for the value of this property.</td>
+            A  <a href="http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3">path expression</a>  that identifies a property in the context of the entity type containing a human-readable text for the value of this property.</td>
         </tr>
         <tr>
           <td>unit</td>
           <td>-</td>
           <td>
-            <span>A </span> <a href="http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3">path expression</a> <span> that identifies a property in the context of the entity type</span> containing the currency code or unit of measure for a numeric value.</td>
+            A  <a href="http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3">path expression</a>  that identifies a property in the context of the entity type containing the currency code or unit of measure for a numeric value.</td>
         </tr>
         <tr>
           <td>precision</td>
           <td>-</td>
           <td>
-            <span>A </span> <a href="http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3">path expression</a> <span> that identifies a property in the context of the entity type</span> containing the number of significant decimal places for a numeric value.</td>
+            A  <a href="http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3">path expression</a>  that identifies a property in the context of the entity type containing the number of significant decimal places for a numeric value.</td>
         </tr>
         <tr>
           <td colspan="1">visible</td>